 During times of market volatility, it’s important to review your charitable options and opportunities.

 The coronavirus has financially impacted individuals and businesses, and market volatility may leave you cautious about making gifts.
-Temporary provisions in the CARES Act can promote charitable giving as well as provide you with other gifting opportunities.
+However, lower valuations can offer certain tax advantages, and temporary pandemic relief legislation is designed to promote charitable giving as well.

 This is a good time to make annual exclusion gifts (up to $15,000 per person).
 Using marketable securities when volatility is high and valuations are down can provide for extra tax advantages on these gifts.

-Making larger gifts with low value securities allows a taxpayer to remove assets from the taxable estate while retaining more of the estate tax, gift tax, and generation skipping transfer tax exemptions (currently $11,580,000).
-Investors who have concerns that the exemption will be lowered with the upcoming elections and possible changes in legislation should consider consuming a larger portion of the exemptions sooner rather than later.
+Making larger gifts with low value securities allows a taxpayer to remove assets from the taxable estate while retaining more of the estate tax, gift tax, and generation skipping transfer tax exemptions (currently $11.7 million).
+Investors who have concerns that the exemption will be lowered with possible changes in legislation should consider consuming a larger portion of the exemptions sooner rather than later.
 The IRS will not recapture these gifts if the exemption is lowered.

-For taxpayers who itemize, the charitable cash contribution is increased from 60% of AGI limit up to 100% of AGI.
+For taxpayers who itemize, the charitable cash contribution limit is still increased to 100% instead of the standard 60%.
 The taxpayer must make an election.
-The existing five-year carryover rule remains in place, and the election would allow an increased amount to be deducted in 2020 and less carried forward.
+The existing five-year carryover rule remains in place, and the election would allow an increased amount to be deducted in 2021 and less carried forward.

-For corporations, the percentage limitation on the corporate income tax charitable deduction increased from 10% to 25% of the corporation’s taxable income for 2020.
+For corporations, the percentage limitation on the corporate income tax charitable deduction is still increased from 10% to 25% of the corporation’s taxable income for 2021.
 In the case of charitable contributions by partnerships or S corporations, each partner or shareholder must separately elect to use the modified percentage limitations.

-For taxpayers who take the standard deduction, the act allows an above-the-line deduction for cash contributions up to $300.
+For taxpayers who take the standard deduction, the act allows an above-the-line deduction for cash contributions up to $600 for married couples filing jointly who aren’t itemizing.
 In order for the contribution to be deductible, it must be given to a charitable organization described in Internal Revenue Code section 170(b)(1)(A).

-These incentives are only available for cash contributions and are not available for contributions to supporting organizations and donor advised funds.
+These incentives are only available for cash contributions and are not available for contributions to private foundations, supporting organizations and donor advised funds.

-Retirement planning: The act suspends required minimum distributions from most qualified retirement plans, including IRAs.
-The increased AGI limitations for cash contributions provides an opportunity for individuals between 59½ and 70½ to have benefits similar to a qualified charitable contribution.
-They can take a cash distribution from their IRA, and donate the cash to charity to offset a larger portion of their income taxes.
+Retirement planning: The suspension for required minimum distributions under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) has expired, but the increased adjusted gross income (AGI) limitations for cash contributions provides an opportunity for individuals between 59½ and 70½ to have benefits similar to a qualified charitable contribution.
+They can take a cash distribution from their IRA and donate the cash to charity to offset a larger portion of their income taxes.

 The CARES Act has created a number of opportunities for charitable planning.
 Talk to your financial advisor to learn more about charitable opportunities during times of volatility.